hmc-cs111-spring2023/project-ideas/README.md

 1.  **Free-range idea #2:** No constraints on this idea--it's all you!
     Describe this idea in `free-2.md`.

-1.  **Interview ideaa:** Interview someone else who has expertise in a particular domain.
+1.  **Interview idea:** Interview someone else who has expertise in a particular domain.
     They need not be programmers — it is probably best if they aren't — but it is okay if you end up interviewing a programmer / computer scientist.
 To come up with an idea, use some of the techniques from the beginning of the semester: interviewing, unpacking,